Fifty Reasons Why Donald Trump Could Be the Worst President in History

 Years ago a magazine editor referred to Donald Trump as a “Short fingered vulgarian”.
-Since then Trump has often sent the editor pictures of himself torn from magazines with circles drawn around his hands and the words “see, not so short” written next to them.
+Afterward Trump often sent the editor pictures of himself torn from magazines with circles drawn around his hands and the words “see, not so short” written next to them.

 After hearing about this, Senator Marco Rubio joked about how small Trump’s hands were.
 Trump couldn’t let it go.
 “Look at those hands.
 Are they small hands?
 And he referred to my hands – if they’re small something else must be small.
 I guarantee there’s no problem.
 I guarantee it.”

-For example, Trump said that the US immigration policy made it easy for Muslims to enter the country and nearly impossible for Christians to get into the United States.
+Trump said US immigration policy made it easy for Muslims to enter the United States and nearly impossible for Christians to get in.
 Based on the known numbers of people entering the country, this statement was easily proved to be false.

-6. He lied about seen thousands of Muslims cheering in New Jersey on 9/11
+B) Trump lied about seeing thousands of Muslims cheering in New Jersey on 9/11.

 During a speech in 2015, Trump said, “I watched in Jersey City, New Jersey, where thousands and thousands of people were cheering” as the World Trade Center collapsed.
 Trump insisted that this cheering was reported extensively on TV at the time.
 Yet there is no record of any news reports at that time saying this happened.
 The police have no records of this happening.
 Trump literally made the whole thing up.

-7. Trump lied about Obama releasing terrorists from Guantanamo Bay.
+C) Trump lied about Obama releasing “vicious prisoners” from Guantanamo Bay.

 Trump falsely claimed that the Obama administration released 122 “vicious prisoners” from Guantanamo Bay who returned to the battlefield.
-Further investigation revealed that almost all of those prisoners were released by the Bush administration, not Obama.
+In reality, almost all of those prisoners were released by the Bush administration, not Obama.

-8. Trump lied about having Mexico pay for the border wall.
+D) Trump lied about Mexico paying for the border wall.

 Every presidential candidate since the 1960s has voluntarily released several years of tax returns to be viewed by the public and the media.
 This is a good faith gesture to prove they have nothing to hide.
 After promising for years to release his income taxes – even saying that he would be “happy” to do so – Trump announced after the election that he would not release any of his tax returns.
 He clearly never intended to do so and lied about it throughout the campaign.

-12. Trump lied about opposing the Iraq war.
+F) Trump lied about opposing the Iraq War.